brillout/wildcard-api/docs/blog/rest-rpc.md

 Schemaless:
 - RPC
 - Custom JSON endpoints
-- REST level 0
+- REST level-0

 Schema:
-- REST level 5
+- REST level-5
 - GraphQL

-The term *RPC-like* is used to denote a schemaless API.
+The term *RPC-like* is commonly used to denote a schemaless API.